 - In a large resealable plastic bag, combine the lemon juice, soy sauce, oil, garlic and ginger.
 Set aside 1/4 cup for basting, cover and refrigerate.
 Add chicken to remaining marinade; seal bag and turn to coat.
 Refrigerate for 8 hours or overnight.

 - Drain and discard marinade.
-Broil chicken 4 in. from the heat for 6-7 minutes on each side or until a meat thermometer reads 170°.
+Broil chicken 4 in. from the heat for 6-7 minutes on each side or until a thermometer reads 170°.